Skip to main content

 ]

-Archiving a Message Stream
+Archiving a message stream

-An archived message stream cannot be used to send any type of messages.
-Additionally, these streams, along with their activity and statistics, are automatically deleted 45 days after archiving.
-During this window is it is possible to restore ("Unarchive") the archived stream.
+A message stream that is no longer in use can be archived.
+Once archived, such a stream cannot be used to send any type of messages.
+Additionally, these streams, along with their activity and statistics, are automatically deleted after 45 days.
+It is possible to restore ("Unarchive") the archived stream during this period.

 Archiving and unarchiving a message stream can be done using the Archive Message Stream API and the Unarchive Message Stream API, respectively.